 With its eminent scholars and world-renowned library and archives, the Hoover Institution seeks to improve the human condition by advancing ideas that promote economic opportunity and prosperity while securing and safeguarding peace for America and all humanity.

+The Building Manager will report to the Hoover Institution Senior Facilities Manager.
 This position, in collaboration with other Facilities staff, will be responsible for managing the day-to-day building operation of the David and Joan Traitel Building, the Herbert Hoover Memorial Building, the Lou Henry Hoover Building and Hoover Tower.
 The Building Manager performs specialized, diverse work activities and coordinates solutions, supporting the operations, maintenance, repair, upkeep, inventory tracking, and refurbishing activities related to the physical environment and building systems at the Hoover Institution.
 Responsibilities include: interfacing with building occupants to ensure safe and comfortable work environment; upkeep of shared equipment and workrooms; coordination of office moves; overseeing small departmental projects; acting as liaison to custodial services; oversight of health & safety; implementation of security systems.
 In addition, this position will help support events at the Hoover Institution, including working with event managers; setup and operation of audio/visual equipment for on-site conferences and seminars; and coordination of conference setup and logistics.
-As part of the Facilities team, this position will regularly provide back-up support and cross-training with other Facilities staff.

 Handle property administration by troubleshooting, completing tagging, data entry & inventory; completing purchase orders, receiving; completing record keeping; establishing tracking system, gathering information and, information gathering and support for space allocation decision makers.

 Implement facility security programs by developing procedures/practices, distributing keys, providing building access, monitoring access records, assessing security infrastructure needs (security cameras, interlocks, alarms); and assessing and changing access schedules.